Marco Osio: As player

 Osio started his playing career in the Torino youth system.
 In 1986, he moved at Empoli, and Parma in 1987.
 In his stay at Parma, he became one of the fan favourites, earning the nickname "Il Sindaco" (The Mayor) by the local supporters, and he was a key player for the team that climbed the Italian football divisions, up from Serie C1 to the top division, Serie A. During his time with the club, he enjoyed both domestic and European success, winning the Coppa Italia, and the European Cup Winners' Cup, also participating in the UEFA Cup.
-In 1993, after six seasons with Parma, he returned to Torino for two seasons before an unexpected move to Brazilian club Palmeiras, which makes him one of the very few Italian footballers to have ever played in the South-American country; he won the Paulista Championship with the club in 1996, despite having played only a handful of minutes for the club.
+In 1993, after six seasons with Parma and a failed bid by Sampdoria, he returned to Torino for two seasons before an unexpected move to Brazilian club Palmeiras for the 1995-1996 season, which makes him one of the very few Italian footballers to have ever played in the South-American country; he won the Paulista Championship with the club in 1996, despite having played only a handful of minutes for the club.
 After a few experiences at the Serie C level, he retired in 2001.